tkn-tub/ns3-gym/doc/manual/source/internet-stack.rst

 At the lowest layer, sitting above the NetDevices, are the "layer 3" protocols, including IPv4, IPv6 (in the future), and ARP.
-The class :cpp:class:`Ipv4L3Protocol` is an implementation class whose public interface is typically class :cpp:class:`Ipv4` (found in src/node directory), but the Ipv4L3Protocol public API is also used internally in the src/internet-stack directory at present.
+The class :cpp:class:`Ipv4L3Protocol` is an implementation class whose public interface is typically class :cpp:class:`Ipv4`, but the Ipv4L3Protocol public API is also used internally at present.

 In class Ipv4L3Protocol, one method described below is ``Receive ()``:::